Khristina Chess

 But is he charming enough to keep her from going through the light when the countdown ends?

-By the Time You Read This I’ll Be Dead is one of the best YA books for teens facing tough problems, especially in the area of depression and anxiety.
+By the Time You Read This I’ll Be Dead is one of the best YA books for teens facing tough problems, especially regarding issues of depression and anxiety.
 This raw book is a fast read.
 It’s not easy, happy, or hopeful, but it’s an authentic and real look at mental health and suicide.
 For more books about this issue, check out my list of 6 Gripping Young Adult Books on Depression and Anxiety Struggles.

 The Delinquent Hero by Khristina Chess